MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 What Is Downtime Tracking?

-Downtime tracking refers to the collection of and reporting on machine data related to unplanned stops on your production line.
+Downtime tracking is the collection of and reporting on machine data related to unplanned stops on your production line.
 It is a foundational step for reducing downtime; you can only monitor the success of your improvement actions once you have an accurate baseline for comparison.

 We’ve included imagery and explanations for many examples of downtime reporting throughout this article.
 This is because while machine downtime tracking starts with gathering data, it extends beyond that to include presenting that data in an easily comprehensible way.